 The battery is supplied partially charged.
-For best performance, fully charge the battery before riding your e-bike.
+For the best performance, charge the battery fully before riding your e-bike.

-WARNING: Be safe.
+A WARNING: Be safe.
 Follow these safety warnings when charging your battery:

 - Only charge the battery with the charger that came with your e-bike.
 Using the wrong charger risks the life of the battery and presents a potential fire hazard - · Only use the charger in dry, indoor areas. - Do not leave a charging battery unattended. - When the battery is fully charged, disconnect the charger from the battery and wall socket.